priyankjain/2016-Purdue-Ironhack-Tutorials/Google-Maps-Tutorial.md

 +	The reference to HTML element where the map is to be displayed
 +	A Javascript object reference specifying various properties like center of the map, background color, initial zoom level and [so on](https://developers.google.com/maps/documentation/javascript/reference#MapOptions)

-### 5. Add a marker to point Purdue University's Location
+### 5. Add a marker to point at Purdue University's Location

 Now that we have created a map and displayed it, let's highlight Purdue University's location on the map.
 Highlighting is achieved through `Marker` object in Google Maps API.
-Let's add some more code to the `initMap` to show the marker, making it look like:
+Let's add some code to the `initMap` function to show the marker, making it look like:

 ```html
 <script type="text/javascript">